 Anonymous script doctoring – the type which has seen Joss Whedon’s invisible fingerprints over many a Hollywood blockbuster – usually comes after a professional establishes themselves with the major players, and not before.

 As Stephanie Palmer said: Hollywood isn’t a town built on modesty.

 If it’s all a little vague, and there aren’t companies of note worth crowing about, then draw your own conclusions…

 3. Yesterday’s News

 Excellent credentials, extensive experience – and all of it circa The African Queen.

 Age might bring wisdom but if the script consultant has been out of the game for this long, how can they realistically relate the client’s screenplay to the contemporary market?

 How much sway can their view carry with today’s 30 and 40-something execs and producers if they’re recommending projects?
 (Check out our article on “6 Reasons why Writers Should be Sceptical of Script Hosting Sites”).

-GREEDY WOLF PRODUCTIONS and PECULIARITY PICTURES (the type with bedroom offices) might be about to let loose their projects, so maybe you want to give the consultant the benefit of the doubt, but don’t say you weren’t warned…
+GREEDY WOLF PRODUCTIONS and PECULIARITY PICTURES (the type with bedroom offices) might be about to let loose their projects at Cannes or Sundance, so you might choose to give the script consultant the benefit of the doubt, but don’t say you weren’t warned…

 The industry is small, and there aren’t that many bona fide companies.